0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 To begin, ensure that your node environment meets the **prerequisites** outlined [here](../how-to/full-node/full-node-binaries.md).

 The majority of snapshot providers have also outlined the steps that need to be followed to download and use their respective client snapshots.
-Navigate to the All4nodes In case there the steps are unavailable or unclear, the following tips will come in handy:
+Navigate to [All4nodes](https://all4nodes.io/Polygon) to view the snapshot source.

+In case the steps are unavailable or the procedure is unclear, the following tips will come in handy:

 - You can use the `wget` command to download and extract the `.tar` snapshot files.
 For example: